adithya-s-k/omniparse/README.md

 ✅ Table extraction, image extraction/captioning, audio/video transcription, web page crawling  \
 ✅ Easily deployable using Docker and Skypilot  \
 ✅ Colab friendly  \
-✅ Interative UI powered by Gradio   \
+✅ Interative UI powered by Gradio

-### Problem Statement
+### Why OmniParse ?
 It's challenging to process data as it comes in different shapes and sizes.
 OmniParse aims to be an ingestion/parsing platform where you can ingest any type of data, such as documents, images, audio, video, and web content, and get the most structured and actionable output that is GenAI (LLM) friendly.

 ## Installation
+> [!IMPORTANT]
-> Note: The server only works on Linux-based systems.
+> The server only works on Linux-based systems.
 This is due to certain dependencies and system-specific configurations that are not compatible with Windows or macOS.
-To install OmniParse, you can use `pip`:

 ```bash
 git clone https://github.com/adithya-s-k/omniparse